Originally published on August 16, 2018, updated June 17, 2020

 At the same time, Fickenscher warned that Amazon doesn’t want to be your warehouse.
-You want to maintain an IPI score of 350 or less.
+You want to maintain a good IPI.
 If you do find yourself with extra inventory, consider using repricing strategies to kick start slow moving items and avoid added FBA and storage fees.

 Are you ready to jump start the biggest selling season of the year?
 Definitely watch the webinar for a more in-depth discussion, but in the meantime consider this checklist:

 As an invested Amazon business owner, you already know how much hard work it takes to keep things going year round.
 Don’t miss out on your chance to take your sales to the next level during Q4.
 A little extra planning can go a long way!

 Anson: Hello again, everyone, and welcome to another CPC Strategy hosted webinar.
 Today, we're co-hosting with our partners over at eComEngine, and we're here to bring you the Q4 Amazon Bootcamp.
 Actually, we've never used the terminology bootcamp before, so it's exciting, but really, it's talking about staying in stock and on budget this holiday season.
 We know Q4 is approaching, and we know for a lot of sellers and vendors, it can be pretty hectic.
 So really, our goal of this webinar is to give you tips, and run you through a quick 30 minute bootcamp of everything that you need to know, to make sure that you're prepared for these coming months.